 Support for hardware accelerator pipelines that communicate through streams is one of the major advantages of FPGAs and FPGA-based SoCs and have been used in DSP and image processing applications, as well as in communication systems.
-As described in Streaming Data Transfers between Kernels (K2K), AXI4-Stream interfaces can be used to stream data from one kernel to another without having to use the external memory, which greatly improves the overall system latency.

 Kernel ports involved in streaming are defined within the kernel, and are not addressed by the